Header image

 In his memory:

-Webmaster's Rememberance: Chief Wolle was my mentor during the times when I was back from cruise and I worked for him in the Photo Maintenance Shop in the hanger.
+Webmaster's Rememberance: Every navy man can say, with some assurance, that there was some chief petty officer in his navy career responsible for his success.
+Chief Wolle was my mentor during the times when I was back from cruise and worked for him in the Photo Maintenance Shop in the hangar.
 He always had a pleasant demeanor and a wonderful smile; I thought of him as being very competent and a good role model to follow.

 He loved to tinker with any new technology and had a major part in the upgrading of the camera system in the photo Crusader.
 The KA-46 cameras had to be specially mounted and the wiring and testing was done by the Chief and his AT2 assistant, Frank Johnson.
 I was on the first detachment to try the new cameras assigned to planes on a carrier.
 I remember we did a night photo run of the Forrestal and had a number of technical problems to resolve.
 Fortunately we did, because in October 1962 they were used to take low-level photos of the Russian missile bases in Cuba.